 Exercise for Better Bones Resources

-You can download your exercise plan and access all of the other Exercise for Better Bones resources in our Resources section.
+Once you have determined your exercise level, you can download your exercise plan and access all of the other Exercise for Better Bones resources in our Resources section.

 Periodically we update our exercise schedules and other resources to reflect new developments in the treatment of osteoporosis.
 By signing up for your free account, you will be kept up-to-date on any changes we make.
-[To create your account, all you need is an email address.
-No credit card or personal information required.]
+To create your account, all you need is an email address.
+No credit card or personal information required.

 Exercise Recommendations for Osteoporosis